Comments on Google Docs,

 FAQ.

 Why not a comments-style API?
 Workspace's public API can read anchored comments but cannot author them, and it doesn't expose suggestion-thread replies at all.
-Margin reads through the API where it can and scrapes the rendered sidebar where it has to.
+Margin reads what the API gives it and recovers the rest from the .docx export of each doc.

 Does this work for non-Docs files?
 Not yet.
 Slides and Sheets are on the roadmap once the comment-anchoring model stabilizes for body text.